AMLResearchProject/all-classifiers-2019/Python/_Caffe/allCNN/README.md

 ![Acute Lymphoblastic Leukemia Convolutional Neural Network](../../../Media/Images/banner.png) The Peter Moss Acute Lymphoblastic Leukemia Convolutional Neural Network is a Caffe network created by following the work in the research paper: [Acute Myeloid Leukemia Classification Using Convolution Neural Network In Clinical Decision Support System](https://airccj.org/CSCP/vol7/csit77505.pdf "Acute Myeloid Leukemia Classification Using Convolution Neural Network In Clinical Decision Support System").

+&nbsp;

 ## Network Layers
-The network uses prototxt files to define the network layers.
+The Acute Lymphoblastic Leukemia Convolutional Neural Network uses prototxt files to define the network layers.

+&nbsp;

 ## Training Data
 __ALL_IDB1__ from the [Acute Lymphoblastic Leukemia Image Database for Image Processing](https://homes.di.unimi.it/scotti/all/ "Acute Lymphoblastic Leukemia Image Database for Image Processing") datasets is used in this project, to use this dataset you must request access by visiting [this section of the website](https://homes.di.unimi.it/scotti/all/#download "this section of the website").

+&nbsp;

 # Detecting Acute Lymphoblastic Leukemia Using Caffe, OpenVino & Neural Compute Stick Series

 - [Introduction to convolutional neural networks in Caffe*](https://github.com/AMLResearchProject/AML-ALL-Classifiers/blob/master/Python/_Caffe/allCNN/Caffe-Layers.md "Introduction to convolutional neural networks in Caffe*")
 - [Preparing the Acute Lymphoblastic Leukemia dataset](https://github.com/AMLResearchProject/AML-ALL-Classifiers/blob/master/Python/_Caffe/allCNN/Data-Sorting.md "Preparing the Acute Lymphoblastic Leukemia dataset")

+&nbsp;

 # Contributing
-We welcome contributions of the project.
-Please read [CONTRIBUTING.md](https://github.com/AMLResearchProject/AML-ALL-Classifiers/blob/master/CONTRIBUTING.md "CONTRIBUTING.md") for details on our code of conduct, and the process for submitting pull requests.
+The Peter Moss Acute Myeloid/Lymphoblastic Leukemia AI Research project encourages and welcomes code contributions, bug fixes and enhancements from the community to the Github repositories.
+Please read the [CONTRIBUTING](https://github.com/AMLResearchProject/AML-ALL-Classifiers/blob/master/CONTRIBUTING.md "CONTRIBUTING") document for a full guide to forking our repositories and submitting your pull request.
+You will also find information about our code of conduct on this page.

+## Acute Myeloid/Lymphoblastic Leukemia Classifiers Contributors

+- [Salvatore Raieli](https://github.com/salvatorera "Salvatore Raieli") - PhD Immunolgy / Bioinformaticia, Bologna, Italy
+- [Adam Milton-Barker](https://github.com/AdamMiltonBarker "Adam Milton-Barker") - Bigfinite IoT Network Engineer & Intel Software Innovator, Barcelona, Spain

+&nbsp;

 # Versioning
 We use SemVer for versioning.
 For the versions available, see [Releases](https://github.com/AMLResearchProject/AML-ALL-Classifiers/releases "Releases").